mobizt/Firebase-ESP8266/src/README.md

 param **`value`** - The String to set.

-The relative path must be begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.
+The relative path must begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.

 ```C++